dwmkerr/crosswords-js/docs/crossword-definition.md

 - Each _clue segment_ direction is either _across_ or _down_, not both.
 - The clue segment _collection_ contain 0+ segments of both directions (_across_ and _down_).
 - The **first segment** in a _multi-segment clue_ will be referred to as the **anchor segment**.
 - The _clue number_ part of the _anchor segment_ is an ordered, comma-separated, list of all the segments in the clue
-  - The compiled crooswordModel e.g `4a,21d.`
+  - The compiled crosswordModel e.g `4a,21d.`
 - The _length_ property of _every_ clue segment, including the anchor segment, refers to the length of the answer for _only_ that segment.
 - The _length_ property of every segment may indicate a single-word answer or a _multi-word_ answer.